valuphic/Logrido/docs/installation-guide.md

 ### 1. Purchase and Download

 1. Visit our [Gumroad page](https://valuphic.gumroad.com/).
-2. Purchase the desired version of Logrido.
+2. Purchase the desired version of Logrido. (get 50% off of your purchase via this [link](https://github.com/valuphic/Logrido/README.md#purchasing-options)
 3. Download the `.zxp` file from the provided link after purchase.

 ### 2. Download and Install ZXP Installer